jeanpierrelv/jeanpierrelv/README.md

 - :sunglasses: I'm Jean Pierre and I'm passionate about Artifitial Inteligent. :man_student: I'm a PhD candidate in Electrical Engineer at Unicamp in Modeling Data with artificial Intelligent.

-- :zap: In my free time, I like to exercise outdoors :muscle:, :mountain_bicyclist: ride a bike, :tennis: play tennis, :airplane: discover new places. :seedling: I'm always learning something new.
+- :zap: In my free time, :muscle: I like to workout, :mountain_bicyclist: ride a bike, :tennis: play tennis, :airplane: discover new places. :seedling: I'm always learning something new.

 - :rocket: Check out my Portfolio for all of my projects.